Maruti Suzuki: Tie-up with Suzuki

-Market liberalisation
+Until 1992–1993, Maruti faced constraints in increasing capacity due to the need for foreign exchange.
+Moreover, securing funding for expansion was challenging, especially during the Indian economic crisis of 1991.
+The Indian government stipulated that expansion could only proceed with foreign loans to cover costs.
+Eventually, Maruti secured aid from Axiom Bank in Japan, allowing them to finance the foreign exchange component of their expansion.
+This enabled Maruti to establish a new production line in the Gurgaon plant, addressing the persistent issue of shortages.

 In 1989, the Maruti 1000 was introduced and the 970 cc, three-box was India's first contemporary sedan.
 By 1991, 65 percent of the components, for all vehicles produced, were indigenized.
 After the liberalization of the Indian economy in 1991, Suzuki increased its stake in Maruti to 50 percent, making the company a 50-50 joint venture with the government of India as the other stakeholder.

-In 1993, the Zen, a 993 cc engined hatchback was launched, and in 1994 the 1,298 cc Esteem sedan was introduced.
+In 1993, the Zen, a 993 cc engine hatchback was launched, and in 1994 the 1,298 cc Esteem sedan was introduced.
 Maruti produced its 1 millionth vehicle since the commencement of production in 1994.
 Maruti's second plant was opened with an annual capacity reaching 200,000 units.
 Maruti launched a 24-hour emergency on-road vehicle service.
 In 1998, the new Maruti 800 was released, being the first change in design since 1986.
 Zen D, a 1,527 cc diesel hatchback, Maruti's first diesel vehicle, and a redesigned Omni were introduced.
 In 1999, the 1.6-litre Maruti Baleno three-box sedan and Wagon R were also launched.

 In 2000, Maruti became the first car company in India to launch a call center for internal and customer services.
 The new Alto model was released.
 In 2001, Maruti True Value, selling and buying used cars was launched.
 In October of the same year, the Maruti Versa was launched.
 In 2002, Esteem Diesel was introduced.
 Two new subsidiaries were also started: Maruti Insurance Distributor Services and Maruti Insurance Brokers Limited.
 Suzuki Motor Corporation increased its stake in Maruti to 54.2 percent.